mickelson/attract/Layouts.md

    * `movie_enabled` - [artwork only] Get/set whether movies may be displayed
      in the artwork if configured by the user (boolean).
 Default value is `true`.
+   * `preserve_aspect_ratio` - Get/set whether the aspect ratio from the source
+     image is to be preserved.
+Default value is `false`.

 Functions: